 During intermission, WRTI's Susan Lewis speaks backstage with Leila Josefowicz

-These are three colorful orchestral works you won’t want to miss, on Sunday, November 10th from 1 to 3 PM on WRTI 90.1, and streaming worldwide at WRTI.org!
+These are three colorful orchestral works you won’t want to miss, on Sunday, May 10th from 1 to 3 PM on WRTI 90.1, Monday, May 11th at 7 PM on our HD-2 channel, and streaming worldwide at WRTI.org!

 Ravel: Alborado del Gracioso